rancher/docs/content/rancher/v2.x/en/upgrades/single-node-upgrade/_index.md

 docker stop <RANCHER_CONTAINER_ID>
 	```

-	>**Tip:** You can obtain the ID for your Rancher container by entering the following command: `docker container ls`
+	>**Tip:** You can obtain the ID for your Rancher container by entering the following command: `docker ps`.

 2. Create a `rancher-data` container.
-This container backs up the data from your current Rancher Server, which you'll restore in step 4.
+This container backs up the data from your current Rancher Server, which you'll use to start the upgraded version of Rancher Server in step 4.

 	- Replace `<RANCHER_CONTAINER_ID>` with the same ID from the previous step.
 	- Replace `<RANCHER_CONTAINER_TAG>` with the version of Rancher that you are currently running, as mentioned in the  **Prerequisite** above.